robert/robert.github.com/_posts/2014-03-07-lessons-from-a-silion-valley-job-search.md

 > "Design the infrastructure for a link-shortener."

-The first time I was awful, the second time I was better, and from then on I think I sounded like the CEO of bit.ly[LINK] himself.
+The first time I was awful, the second time I was better, and from then on I think I sounded like the CEO of bit.ly himself.

 <h3>3.6 The other question I will give away</h3>